-Model v3 · July 2026
+Model v3.7 · August 2026

-How the Bolthole Index is scored
+How we score the Bolthole Index

 The six factors